Consumer Reports' Board of Directors voted at its October 2021 meeting to amend certain provisions of the Consumer Reports bylaws.

-The principal office of Consumer Reports will be located at such place as the Board of Directors may from time to time determine.
-Consumer Reports may also have other offices at such other places both within and without the State of New York as the Board of Directors may from time to time determine or the business of Consumer Reports may require.
+The principal office of Consumer Reports will be located at such place as the Board of Directors determines.
+Consumer Reports may also have other offices both within and outside the State of New York as the Board of Directors determines or the business of Consumer Reports requires.

 Section 1.
 Admission to Membership.

-(b) There shall also be such additional classes of members, with such designations, characteristics, qualifications, rights and limitations, as the Board of Directors may from time to time, by resolution, determine.
+(b) There shall also be such additional classes of members, with such designations, characteristics, qualifications, rights and limitations, as the Board of Directors determines by resolution.

 Section 2.
 Termination of Membership.

 Membership shall terminate when a member is no longer a paid member of the Consumer Reports membership program.

 Section 3.
 Annual Meeting.